traylinx/a2a-ruby-samples/README.md

 ## ✅ **Fully Functional & Production Ready**

-All sample applications are working perfectly with the A2A Ruby gem:
+All sample applications are working perfectly with the published A2A Ruby gem:
-- ✅ **GitHub Installation** - Uses latest development version from GitHub
+- ✅ **Published Gem** - Uses stable v1.0.0 release from RubyGems.org
 - ✅ **JSON-RPC Method Calls** - All method calls work correctly
 - ✅ **Cross-Stack Compatible** - Works with Python A2A agents
 - ✅ **Production Ready** - Clean dependencies and stable operation